Southern Collard Greens Recipe

 - Heat the oil in a large dutch oven or stock pot over medium-high heat.
 Once the oil shimmers, gently swirl the pot to evenly coat the bottom.
 Add in the smoked ham hocks/turkey wings and cook until a golden brown sear appears, about 2-3 minutes on each side.

 - Add in the chopped onion and sauté with the meat, stirring often, until the onions soften and become tender, about 4-5 minutes.
-Then add in the garlic, red pepper flakes, salt/pepper-to taste, stock, hot sauce, and stir everything well to fully combine.
+Then add in the garlic, red pepper flakes, salt/pepper-to taste, 6 cups of stock/broth, and hot sauce, and stir everything well to fully combine.

 - Carefully remove the meat from the pot and set aside to cool down for a few minutes before handling.
 Then use a fork or your hands (fitted with disposable gloves, if desired) to tear the meat off the bones.
 Discard the bones along with any excess fatty parts and add the pieces of meat back into the pot.

 - Add in the sugar, vinegar, and collard greens.
-Stir well to combine all ingredients together.
+Stir well to combine all ingredients.
 It may seem like a lot of greens but the greens will wilt down significantly.
-If you see that some of the liquid has evaporated from the first braise, add about 1/4 cup more stock to replenish the pot, as you see that it’s needed.
+If you see that some of the liquid has evaporated from the first braise, add about 1-2 cups more stock/broth to replenish the pot, as you see that it’s needed and to personal preference (for more brothy liquid gold aka pot likker).

-- Cover the pot with lid and allow the greens to braise together over medium-low heat for at least another 1 – 1 1/2 hours.
+- Cover the pot with a lid and let the greens braise over medium-low heat for at least another 1 – 1 ½ hours.

-- Taste the collard greens and adjusting seasoning to preference with more salt/pepper and/or hot sauce, if desired.
+- Taste the collard greens and adjust the seasoning to your preference with more salt/pepper and/or hot sauce, as desired.
 Serve these greens warm, as-is or alongside your favorite main dishes.
 Enjoy!

 Notes